 By Deborah Taylor-French

-This photograph does not remind me of heroes I have admired, yet later as I grew up and read history texted, many countries and cities name a hero as a man or woman who fought for freedom or the right for that nation to exist.
+This photograph does not remind me of heroes I have admire now.
+As I grew up and read history texts I learned that many countries and cities heros as a man or woman who fought for freedom or the right for that nation to exist.

 My sharpest memory is of a completely different kind of hero.
 A hero that our family loved, including all our pets.
 If you want to be your dog’s hero be sure you show your dog daily interest, take him or her for walks, play games your dog likes such as tossing toys, playing tug or teach tricks for treats.